jmcollin78/versatile_thermostat/README.md

 Obviously your underlying equipment must be equipped with ventilation and be controllable for this to work.
 If your equipment does not include Turbo mode, Forte` mode will be used as a replacement.
 Once the temperature difference becomes low again, the ventilation will go into a "normal" mode which depends on your equipment, namely (in order): `Silence (mute)`, `Auto (auto)`, `Low (low)`.
 The first value that is possible for your equipment will be chosen.

+#### Automatic start/stop
+This function was introduced in 6.5.0.
+It allows VTherm to stop equipment that does not need to be turned on and to restart it when conditions require it.
+This function has 3 settings that allow the equipment to be stopped/restarted more or less quickly.

+To use it, you must:
+1. Add the `Use the auto start and stop feature` function in the 'Features' menu,
+2. Set the detection level in the `Auto start and stop` option that is displayed when the function has been activated.
+You choose the detection level between 'Slow', 'Medium' and 'Fast'.
+The 'Fast' level will result in more shutdowns/restarts.

+Once configured, you will now have a new entity of type `switch` that allows you to authorize or not the automatic shutdown/restart without touching the configuration.
+This entity is available on the VTherm device and is called `switch.<name>_enable_auto_start_stop`.
+Check it to authorize the automatic startup and shutdown.

+The detection algorithm is described [here](https://github.com/jmcollin78/versatile_thermostat/issues/585).

 ### For a thermostat of type ```thermostat_over_valve```:
 ![image](images/config-linked-entity3.png)